EpsilonSolutions/netscaler-command-reference/docs/appfw/appfw-profile/appfw-profile.md

 Log every profile match, regardless of security checks results.

 <b>stripComments</b>
-Tells the Application Firewall to strip HTML comments from responses before sending them to the user.NOTE: This attribute is deprecated.Replaced by a new command that provides an option to exclude comments inside &lt;script> tag from getting stripped.
+Tells the Application Firewall to strip HTML comments from responses before sending them to the user.

 <b>stripHtmlComments</b>
 Tells the Application Firewall to strip HTML comments from responses before sending them to the user.